Published May 26, 2026 4 Min Read

 What is affiliate marketing?

-Three parties are involved in every affiliate marketing transaction:
+Core parties involved in affiliate marketing

 How does affiliate marketing work?

-How tracking works:
+How affiliate tracking works

 Affiliate marketing websites and examples